Passport Prime Troubleshooting

 Address validation is failing

-When using the address validation scan feature on Passport, these are the main possible reasons for failure:
+When using the address validation scan feature on Prime, these are the main possible reasons for failure:

 - The verification attempt is being made from the wrong account.
-Ensure you navigate to the correct account on Passport before pressing Verify Address.
+Ensure you navigate to the correct account on Prime before pressing Verify Address.

 - The verification attempt is being made for the wrong wallet type.
-Eg you have a multisig configuration imported to Passport, but this was not selected when choosing ‘Verify Address’.
+E.g., you have a multisig configuration imported to Prime, but this was not selected when choosing ‘Verify Address’.

-- The address being scanned is from a passphrase protected wallet, but there is no passphrase applied to Passport at the time of scanning.
+- The address being scanned is from a passphrase protected wallet, but there is no passphrase applied to Prime at the time of scanning.
 The opposite is also true.

 PIN